Sagittarius: Expansion, Truth, and Higher Meaning

 Alienation

-In the best scenarios, Sagittarius can heal their feeling of alienation by reaching for higher understandings about life and the human experience in general.
-They can use everything they know and have experienced to see the common threads that we share, transcending any perceived divisions.
+However, in the best scenarios, Sagittarius can heal their feeling of alienation by embracing a higher understanding about the human experience in general.
+Sagittarius’ strength is philosophical understanding— so if they can open their minds to see the common threads that we all share— and then put those truths into practice— they can work their way out of alienating circumstances and transcend any perceived divisions.

 Opposite Gemini: the Call to be More Curious